tbma2014us/ksp2_ssto_scripts/README.md

 Start from KontrolSystem2 interface.

 ### com_col_inflight
-Displays "centero of mass" and "center of lift" in flight
+Displays "center of mass" and "center of lift" in flight

 ### launch_ssto
 Uses PIDLoops to launch the SSTO for LKO